Immigration to Canada: Refugees and protected persons

 Each year, IRCC facilitates the admission of a targeted number of permanent residents under the refugee resettlement category.
 Under Canadian nationality law, an immigrant can apply for citizenship after living in Canada for 1095 days (3 years) in any five-year period provided that they lived in Canada as a permanent resident for at least two of those years.
 Opposition parties have advocated for providing one-year free residency permits for refugees as an opportunity to increase their living standards until they are ready to migrate back to their home countries, rather than uprooting them from their heritage and culture in forms of relief.

-The CBSA is responsible for administering persons who enter Canada through its designated ports of entry (POE); the Royal Canadian Mounted Police (RCMP) are responsible for those who enter Canada unlawfully, i.e., enter between designated POEs.
+The CBSA is responsible for administering persons who enter Canada through its designated ports of entry; the Royal Canadian Mounted Police (RCMP) are responsible for those who enter Canada unlawfully, i.e., enter between designated ports of entry.

-A person who is seeking asylum in Canada must be first considered eligible by the Immigration and Refugee Board of Canada (IRB).
-The IRB classifies eligible refugees into two separate categories:
+A person who is seeking asylum in Canada must be first considered eligible by the Immigration and Refugee Board of Canada.
+The Immigration and Refugee Board classifies eligible refugees into two separate categories: